Skip to main content Skip to navigation

 • summarises key points in previous advice and the history of the issue (including impacts of previous decisions).

-Analysis – is clear, logical and informed by evidence#
+– is logical, clearly defined, and informed by evidence

 Clearly defines the problem or opportunity, rationale for intervention, and policy objectives#